Jean Kittson is a multi-talented performer, writer and proud Ambassador of the Macular Disease Foundation Australia.

 When my grandfather, Naval engineer and yacht designer Aage Utzon, gradually lost his sight in the late 1960's, it was accepted as something that could be expected when you grew older.
 I assisted him in a small way with some of his last drawings, cutting out of a carton the shapes I had drawn, so he with his fingers could access the shapes I'd drawn.

-Not until my father, Jorn Utzon, began to feel the same symptoms at the turn of the millennium, did the diagnose macular degeneration appear in the vocabulary of our family.
+Not until my father, Jorn Utzon, began to feel the same symptoms at the turn of the millennium, did the term macular degeneration appear in the vocabulary of our family.
 Wet macular degeneration was the verdict.
 My father lived with a steady decline of vision the following years, until his passing in 2008.

 Fortunately for me my father was very interested in the disease, and he often spoke about the way in which he saw the world around him, through his diseased eyes.
 He was in constant contact with the appropriate medical experts in this field in Denmark, where he lived the last 6 years of his life.